ikeg225/predicting-nba-hall-of-fame/README.md

 # Predicting NBA Hall Of Famers

-## Data Collection and Cleaning
+## Data Acquisition and Cleaning

-All data was collected off the website https://www.basketball-reference.com/ using Urlib/Regex and cleaned using Pandas/NumPy.
-Every season of each 4,978 players that have any NBA or ABA stats were scraped.
+All game data was collected off the website https://www.basketball-reference.com/ and honors/awards acquired from https://en.wikipedia.org/wiki/Main_Page using Urlib/Regex and cleaned using Pandas/NumPy.
+Every season of each 4,985 players that have any NBA or ABA stats were scraped.
 For each of the seasons the Per Game regular season/playoffs and Advanced regular season/playoffs were used.

 Features include:
+- Player ID: A unique identifier for each player
 - Player Name
 - Season
 - Age